 So, yes, our investments are mostly passive — but our portfolio management and investment selection isn’t.
 We know your goals are important, and we want to do whatever we can to help you reach them.

-These fund fees are separate from the monthly Ellevest membership fee and are charged by the companies that own the investment funds, not Ellevest.
+These fund fees are separate from the Ellevest client fee and are charged by the companies that own the investment funds, not Ellevest.
 Once they are combined into a client's portfolio, the blended fund fees for core portfolios will range from 0.05% to 0.10% per year.

-These fund fees are separate from the monthly Ellevest membership fee and are charged by the companies that own the investment funds, not Ellevest.
+These fund fees are separate from the Ellevest client fee and are charged by the companies that own the investment funds, not Ellevest.
 Once they are combined into a client's portfolio, the blended fund fees for Ellevest Impact Portfolios will range from 0.13% to 0.19% per year.

 © 2023 Ellevest, Inc. All Rights Reserved.